Bira/octopus-carnival/_drafts/lphr-scene-03.md

 Most of the group ran into these opportunists, but Arthur and Jania ran into the actual cordon, and poked a hole in it by defeating the dottari who attacked them.
-The rest of the group soon finds out there isn't anywhere else they can go, so they all end up meeting near that point as they escape.
+The rest of the group soon discovers that breach is the only way out, so they all end up meeting near that point as they escape.
 The dottari eventually close off the exit, but by then all of the PCs plus a good number of protesters have managed to escape.

 Urist is glad they met up again, because he recognized Jade!
 She's all grown up and badass now, but her description still matches pretty closely with that of